YorickPeterse/shebang/README.md

     cmd.parse([...])
     cmd.index

-To how the status of a submodule you'd invoke ``git submodule status``, this translates to the following code:
+To show the status of a submodule you'd invoke ``git submodule status``, this translates to the following code:

     cmd = Git::Submodule.new